China central bank to skip open market operations for fifth straight day: statement

-SHANGHAI China's central bank said it will skip open market operations for the fifth day in a row on Thursday, as liquidity levels in the banking system were "relatively high".
+SHANGHAI (Reuters) - China's central bank said it will skip open market operations for the fifth day in a row on Thursday, as liquidity levels in the banking system were "relatively high".

 "Fiscal expenditure was increasing towards the month-end, countering maturing reverse repos, with liquidity in the banking system staying at a relatively high level," the People's Bank of China said in an online statement.